Skip Navigation

 The City of Norfolk, Virginia, has developed a plan that prioritizes zones within the city for adaptation action based on future and present threats from climate change as well as economic potential and number of assets in an area.
 Four types of zones were created and four different approaches were developed to address sea level rise and flooding in the city, one for each zone.
 This planning and prioritization of actions has allowed the City to customize implementation efforts and information outreach based on each zone’s specific characteristics and needs.
 In addition, due to risk analyses and “priority zone” planning efforts, the City has been able to connect adaptation planning with future plans for infrastructure development within the city and infrastructure hardening projects with USACE.
 These efforts can help the City mitigate future technical barriers in planning by providing clear options and priorities.
 Adaptation actions considered or implemented by the City in the priority zones include expanding flood protection systems and raising the sea wall, developing new zoning ordinances and resilience requirements, investing in transportation infrastructure, and community outreach.20

 National assessments in New Zealand have identified stormwater and wastewater infrastructure as more exposed to sea level rise than any other kind of infrastructure (Paulik et al. 2020).
 It is anticipated that the slow incremental rise of the sea, as opposed to flooding caused by extreme episodic events, will have the largest detrimental impact on drainage systems.
 Sea level rise makes it harder for these systems to discharge and subsurface drainage pipes could be infiltrated by groundwater as it ascends with sea level rise.
 In Hutt City, an area near Wellington, New Zealand, Dynamic Adaptation Policy Pathways (DAPP) were used to explore whether the mostly gravity-fed stormwater and wastewater networks can be adapted over time to retain Levels of Service, or whether full or partial retreat is the only viable option in the future (Kool et al. 2020).
 Through interactive workshops, stakeholders identified critical thresholds (e.g., 0.3 m of sea level rise) by stress testing the drainage system and determining when it would no longer be able to provide the necessary level of service (quantitative) or lead to unacceptable conditions (qualitative).
 Different thresholds were developed depending on the asset type (e.g., subsurface pipe or pumping station).
 They then developed aligned location-specific adaptation actions to avoid reaching that threshold or planned retreat strategies that would be initiated if reaching the threshold was unavoidable.
 Strategies to adapt generally involved increasing surface detention systems to keep water out of the drainage system in the first place (e.g., water-sensitive urban design).
 Comprehensive planned retreat strategies include several pathways for action and consider the community's coping capacity.
 Different phases of retreat and approaches for implementation (e.g., community-led versus service removal) were identified with an assessment of pathway conflicts and synergies.
 Signals or triggers using observations and monitoring are a key part of understanding when a threshold is approaching.
 The lead time for implementing an adaptation strategy or retreat strategy must also be considered as pathways are developed.
-More on adaptation pathways can be found in Appendix C of this guide.
+More on adaptation pathways can be found in Appendix C(Opens PDF document)(Opens new window) of this guide.

 Schematic DAPP for subarea 2.
 To have this image described, please call Kathryn Braddock at 321-626-4335.